 - Don’t allow them to charge the door.
 You likely know when your guests are arriving: ensure your pup isn’t the greeter.
 (We know they may typically be friendly, but tis the season for a lot of changes)

-- Watch your pup for signs of over-excitement, anxiousness.
+- Watch your pup for signs of over-excitement, and anxiousness.
 While you may know the excitement will just last a few hours / days / weeks, they really have no idea what is happening.

 - Give yourself a time out and just go chat with your dog.
 Check in to see how they are doing.
 They will appreciate your grounding energy.